 Self-learning within our Fairchild family.

-I have been in Hong Kong long-term for 8 years.
-I studied Electronics and Computer Engineering at Napier University of Edinburgh in Scotland.
-A few months after graduating, I moved to Hong Kong and proceeded to work for fast, upscale company in Hong Kong, managing and maintaining mainframe computers, software backup and installation.
-The company provided me the chance to travel to different places around Asia as well as districts and different territories in Hong Kong, offering the opportunities to meet different people and gain more experience in cultural diversity.
+Originally from Scotland, I came to Hong Kong in 2007; a few months after graduating, and planned on staying for one year and have never looked back.
+I am a confessed “STEM guru" and Electronics and Computer Engineer.
+I started working for a fast, upscale company in Hong Kong, managing and maintaining mainframe computers, software backup and installation.
+The company allowed me to travel to different places around Asia and Hong Kong districts, offering me opportunities to meet other people and gain more experience in cultural diversity.